loopbackio/loopback.io/pages/en/lb4/Download-examples.md

 The tool will prompt you for:

 - Name of the example to download.
-If the name had been supplied from the command-line, the prmpt is skipped.
+If the name had been supplied from the command-line, the prompt is skipped.

 ### Output

-The example project is download to a new directory.
-For example, when downloading `getting-started` example, the tool stores the files in `loopback4-example-getting-started`.
+The example project is downloaded to a new directory.
+For example, when downloading `getting-started` example, the tool stores the files under the newly created `loopback4-example-getting-started` directory.